 Sections of flatter water allow for some high mode sailing due to reduced bow impact drag.
 High mode sailing will require less hiking effort generally and provides an opportunity for physical recovery.

 This is described in detail here.
-Correct response usually requires a body weight adjustment while you coast through the lull.
+The correct response usually requires a bodyweight adjustment while you coast through the lull.
 Take the opportunity to recover, hike less, and increase VMG.
 Magic.